-The MedPAR LDS contains a summary of all services furnished to a Medicare beneficiary, from the time of admission through discharge, for a stay in an inpatient hospital or skilled nursing facility, or both; SSI eligibility information; and enrollment data on Medicare beneficiaries.36
+The MedPAR LDS contains a summary of all services furnished to a Medicare beneficiary, from the time of admission through discharge, for a stay in an inpatient hospital or skilled nursing facility, or both; SSI eligibility information; and enrollment data on Medicare beneficiaries.

-For the cost years at issue, the MedPAR data was to include the Medicare HMO-type days and it is the MedPAR data which is used for the purpose of calculating the Medicare fraction.
+For the cost years at issue, the MedPAR data was intended to include the Medicare HMOtype days, as it had in the past, and it is the MedPAR data which is used for the purpose of calculating the Medicare fraction.